abhishekkumargithub/cleancityQuest/README.md

 ==========================================================================
 <h3> Operating on localHost:</h3>
-For running it on your local server you need to perform the requirement.txt file operations:
+For running it on your local server you need to perform the requirement.txt file operations:<br>
 (install those libraries in your system and you are good to goo...)

 ==========================================================================
-🔥🧹 Unleash your inner goblin cleaner and dominate your city! 🌆 🧼 Don't wait any longer, dive into the thrilling world of goblin cleaning and start playing now! 🎮💪
+🔥🧹 Unleash your inner goblin cleaner and dominate your city! 🌆<br>
+🧼 Don't wait any longer, dive into the thrilling world of goblin cleaning and start playing now! 🎮💪